stanford-ssi/habmc-tutorials/rails/rails-04-Ubuntu.md

 Some time in your Ubuntu career, you'll stumble upon read-only files.
 The biggest reason files are read-only is for security.
 While you could use the method we did above, it can some times put your computer at-risk or break the program that you are working with because of permission inconsistencies.
 Now, you have the tools to work around read-only files and hopefully are starting to become more comfortable using the terminal.

+Before you think about how BS that is, [let's get back to installing bootstrap](rails-04.md#adding-bootstrap).

 ### Server Is Already Running Error

 The reason this specific breakage happens is because the server was running when we copied the files.